abjerner/Skybrud.Social.Vimeo/README.md

 ## Installation

-The package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Social.Vimeo/1.0.1).
+The package is only available via [NuGet](https://www.nuget.org/packages/Skybrud.Social.Vimeo).
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Skybrud.Social.Vimeo --version 1.0.1
+dotnet add package Skybrud.Social.Vimeo
 ```

-or the older NuGet Package Manager:
+or the NuGet Package Manager:

 ```
-Install-Package Skybrud.Social.Vimeo -Version 1.0.1
+Install-Package Skybrud.Social.Vimeo
 ```

 <br /><br />
-## Getting started?
+## Documentation
-Documentation for this package is available at [**social.skybrud.dk**](https://social.skybrud.dk/vimeo/).
+Documentation for this package is available via our package site at [**packages.limbo.works**](https://packages.limbo.works/skybrud.social.vimeo/).

 <br /><br />